How do you use the word stesso in Italian? What does it mean? How do you pronounce it?

 We are wearing the same dress!

-Now let’s see what the use of stesso in Italian is.
+Now let’s see the use of stesso in Italian.

 Using stesso in Italian

-Like all other Italian adjectives, the gender and number of stesso in Italian needs to match those of the noun it’s referring to.
-There are 4 different variants of stesso, shown in the table below.
+As with all other Italian adjectives, the gender and number of stesso in Italian must match that of the noun it’s referring to.
+There are 4 different forms of stesso, as shown in the table below.

-Masculine nouns will either use stesso or stessi depending on whether the noun is singular or plural.
+Masculine nouns use either stesso or stessi, depending on whether the noun is singular or plural.

-Feminine nouns will either use stessa or stesse depending on whether the noun is singular or plural.
+Feminine nouns use either stessa or stesse, depending on whether the noun is singular or plural.

 For example, you could say…

 Mio figlio e il tuo viaggiano sullo stesso autobus.